jstormes/cursor-slim/coding-conventions.md

 This document outlines the coding conventions and standards for our project.

+## Coding enviornment
+- This project uses docker and docker compose.
-Don't rebuild docker containers unless asked.
+- Don't rebuild docker containers unless asked.

-Use only the php-dev container unlessed asked to update the prod container.
+- Use only the php-dev container unlessed asked to use the prod container.

-Use php composer only inside the docker php-dev container.
+- Use php composer only inside the docker php-dev container.

 ## General Formatting